 \section{Pre-WD Dynamical Evolution}

-Let us consider the possible dynamical evolution of the WD\,1856+534 system prior to the WD phase.
+Let us consider the possible dynamical evolution of the WD\,1856 system prior to the WD phase.
 As we noted previously, the transiting planet could not have migrated to its current location until after the host star had evolved into a WD; if an enhanced LK effect was responsible for this migration, then it is desirable that the effect be suppressed prior to the WD phase.
 The two most likely ways to accomplish this involve stellar evolution or the presence of additional planets in this system prior to the WD phase.

-Most known WDs, including those showing evidence for planetary systems, evolved from main-sequence (MS) stars somewhat more massive than the Sun, typically $\sim 1.5$--$3.0 \MSol$.
-Such stars become WDs of $\sim 0.5$--$0.8 \MSol$, losing most of their mass during the AGB phase.
+Most known WDs that show evidence for planetary systems evolved from main-sequence (MS) stars somewhat more massive than the Sun, typically $\sim 1.5$--$3.0 \MSol$ \citep{KGF2014}.
+Such stars become WDs of $\sim 0.5$--$0.8 \MSol$ \citep{Kalirai+2008,Choi+2016}, losing most of their mass during the AGB phase.
 AGB mass loss occurs over several Myr, a long time-scale compared to the orbital period of planetary or stellar companions closer than $\sim 10^{4} \AU$; thus its effect on a 2+2 system can be treated using the principle of adiabatic invariance.

 Consider the adiabatic reduction of the primary mass from $m_{0,{\rm MS}}$ (the MS value) to $m_{0} = f m_{0,{\rm MS}}$ (the final WD mass, with $f < 1$).
 Assuming that mass is expelled isotropically and that none is captured by the other bodies, adiabatic invariance implies that orbits 1 and 3 expand according to